AgsBajs/AgsBajs/README.md

 - 🧠 **AI Fellow** with [Break Through Tech](https://breakthroughtech.org/), partnered with Cornell Tech
 - 🤖 **Former Data Science Intern** at **BASF**, where I built a generative AI Copilot for Pharma market intelligence
 - 🧑‍🏫 **Instructional Assistant** for Data Structures & Algorithms, mentoring peers on core CS concepts
-- 💬 Always curious about NLP, generative models, and impactful tech for social good
+- 💬 Always curious about Computer Vision, generative models, and impactful tech for social good

 ---